 "Contempt is the most destructive negative behavior within relationships, whether overt or covert.
 Essentially, contempt behaviors communicate to your partner, 'I'm better than you, and I don't care about your perspective,'" says sex therapist Erika Miley, M.Ed., LMHC.
 "Contempt is often the result of negative thoughts about your partner over time."

-17. You don’t want to listen to their problems.
+17. You don't want to listen to your spouse's problems.